 Notice what Jesus said.
-You don't respond to temptations which are given to you as a convenient thing to do.
-That's what Adam and Eve didn't do right?
+You don't respond to temptations that are given to you as a convenient thing to do!
+That's what Adam and Eve didn't do.
 They failed.
 In order to be the 'second Adam' from heaven, Jesus could not fail.

-"Jesus said to him, Again, it is written, "You shall not tempt the Lord your God."
-After that, the devil took Him to an exceedingly high mountain, and showed Him all the kingdoms of the world and their glory... [and Luke adds: 'in a moment of time.'
-All that power; all that wealth; all that money; all those people-'You can rule over.
+Verse 7: "Jesus said to him, 'Again, it is written, "You shall not tempt the Lord your God."
+After that, the devil took Him to an exceedingly high mountain, and showed Him all the kingdoms of the world and their glory" (vs 7-8)-and Luke adds: 'in a moment of time'!

+All that power; all that wealth; all that money; all those people-You can rule over them.
 Didn't You come to be King of the world, Jesus?
-I'm going to let you have it now.']
-(Notice the qualification to receive it): ...
-And said to Him, 'All these things will I give You, if You will fall down and worship me" (vs 7-9).
-And that means in the same way as You do as God; because he, as Satan the devil, wanted to be God-always!
+I'm going to let you have it now.

+Notice the qualification to receive it, v 9: "And said to Him, 'All these things will I give You, if You will fall down and worship me.""

+That means in the same way as You do as God; because he, as Satan the devil, wanted to be God-always!
 But because of that lust and vanity and pride what happened to him?
-He became evil and sinned and fell-didn't he?
-Yes, indeed!
-So Jesus had to overcome him.
+He became evil and sinned and fell!
+So, Jesus had to overcome him!

-Notice Jesus' answer, v 10: "Then Jesus said to him, 'Be gone, Satan!
-For it is written, "You shall worship the Lord vour God...
-[Not that's not referring to Satan to worship the Lord God, because he worships himself; he'll never worship God.
-This is a quote to men of which Jesus took on the form of a man to become the Son of man, the Son of God, the Savior of the world.] ...and Him alone shall you serve."'....
-[That's something!
+Verse 10: "Then Jesus said to him, 'Be gone, Satan!
+For it is written, "You shall worship the Lord your God...""

+That's not referring to Satan to worship the Lord God, because he worships himself; he'll never worship God.
+This is a quote to men of which Jesus took on the form of a man to become the Son of man, the Son of God, the Savior of the world.

+"...and Him alone shall you serve" (v 10).
+That's something!

 That temptation was necessary so that Jesus would show that He could overcome Satan the devil and the demons, every temptation, that it was possible for a human being, with the Spirit of God, to do so.
-And it was necessary for Him to do so, so that He could displace Satan the devil as the God and King of this world.
-So that's quite a thing that was done there.] ...
-Then the devil left Him... ['for a season' (Luke)] ...and behold, angels came and ministered to Him" (vs 10-11).
+It was necessary for Him to do so, so that He could displace Satan the devil as the God and King of this world.
+That's quite a thing that was done there.

+Verse 11: "Then the devil left Him... ['for a season' (Luke)] ...and behold, angels came and ministered to Him."

 That's how weak He was.
 Resisted every temptation!
-That was necessary so that all righteousness could be fulfilled and this then would be the standard on which the teachings of Jesus would be based.
+That was necessary so that all righteousness could be fulfilled and this then would be the standard on which the teachings of Jesus would be based!
 So, He goes out and He begins calling those to be His disciples; because Jesus wasn't going to set up the Kingdom.
 There's a greater plan of God until the Kingdom can be set up.
-And it's going to involve the whole world.
-So He starts out with his disciples.
+It's going to involve the whole world.
+So, He starts out with his disciples.
 But notice how He approached them.

 After He came back into the area of Galilee, v 14: "That it might be fulfilled which was spoken by the prophet Isaiah, saying, 'The land of Zabulon and the land of Nephthalim, by the way of the sea, beyond the Jordan, Galilee of the Gentiles; the people who were sitting in darkness have seen a great light... [that was referring to Christ.
 He said what?
-'I am the light of the world.'] ...and to those who were sitting in the realm and shadow of death, light has sprung up'" (vs 14-16).
+'I am the Light of the world'] ...and to those who were sitting in the realm and shadow of death, light has sprung up" (vs 14-16).